 Every year we go camping in the Smoky Mountains.
 We always spend the time hiking, tubing, and enjoying the outdoors.
 We also always spend one day enjoying Gatlinburg.
 There is a lot to see and do in Gatlinburg, Tennessee, and every year we usually try a few new things.
-There are seven unique Ripley’s Believe It or Not! attractions in Gatlinburg and we had done a few of them before but this year I found out about the combo passes where you get to do the Ripley’s Aquarium of the Smokies and other attractions for a reduced price.
+Ripley’s Attractions Gatlinburg offers seven unique and fun experiences.
+We had done a few of them before but this year I found out about the combo passes!
+They let you enjoy the Ripley’s Aquarium of the Smokies and other attractions for a reduced price.
 I would like to thank Ripley’s for providing me with combo tickets so I could share the attractions with you.
 All opinions expressed are my own.

 Each combo pass comes with one Aquarium Pass + two or more passes to the other Gatlinburg Parkway Attractions at a reduced cost.
 The other Gatlinburg attractions include Ripley’s Believe It or Not!
 Odditorium, Haunted Adventure, Moving Theater, Mirror Maze, Davy Crockett Mini Golf, Guinness World Records Attraction.
 You can learn more at ripleys.com and/or reserve your tickets